Cartoon style image of J.J. Thomson and his cathode ray tubes

 The plum pudding model of the atom

 3d model of Thomson's Plum pudding model of the atom.
-Thomson found that no matter which gas was placed in the glass tube or if a different metal was used as the cathode the same cathode rays were always produced.
+Thomson found that no matter which gas was placed in the glass tube or if a different metal was used for the cathode the same cathode rays were always produced.
 Thomson realised that these cathode rays as he called them had a negative charge and they were present in all atoms.
-So atoms were not solid indestructible balls after all.
+So atoms were not solid indestructible balls after all but were in fact made up of even smaller particles.

-Thomson developed a new model of the atom to explain his observations.
-Thomson's model of the atom is often called the plum pudding model.
-His idea of what an atom looks like is a sphere or cloud of positive charge in which are embedded the negatively electrons, a bit like a plum pudding or chocolate chip cookie.
+Thomson developed a new model to describe the structure of an atom based on his observations.
+Thomson's model of the atom is often called the plum pudding model and it is outlined in the image opposite.
+His idea of what an atom looked like is that it consisted of a sphere or cloud of positive charge in which are embedded the negatively charged electrons, a bit like a plum pudding or chocolate chip cookie.

 However as with any scientific model or idea it is only as good as the evidence available at the time.
-The next big breakthrough in working out the structure of an atom was taken by one of Thomson's student, Ernest Rutherford.
+The next big breakthrough in working out the internal structure of an atom was taken by one of Thomson's student; the brilliant scientist Ernest Rutherford.
+Following his famous scattering experiment or gold foil experiment Rutherford discovered the nucleus; which of course is found at the centre of all atoms.
+Rutherford also suggested that the electrons orbit the nucleus within atoms.

 Key Points